 Some manufacturers cut corners, leaving drawer boxes unfinished.
 Not only is this unsightly, it is potentially hazardous to your clothing.
 Delicate garments can be snagged or even torn on rough unsanded surfaces and this becomes more pronounced with age as the unprotected wood is exposed to changing humidity.
 Copeland's drawer boxes are fully finished and sanded on the interiors.

 Frame and Panel cases derive their main structure from the four legs which are joined by an apron assembly near the top and bottom of the case.
 These parts make up the frame.
 A solid wood top is affixed and 1/4" top- grade veneer panels are integrated into the case sides and back.
 Because the panels are framed on all four sides this, a veneer is the ideal material.
 Were we to use a solid panel the expansion of the wood in high humidity could potentially cause the frame to break apart.
+This construction method is used on Sarah Bedroom case pieces.

 Two Glide Adjustable.
 Adjustable wood glides are a unique Copeland Furniture innovation.
 Two glides on either side of the drawer are spring loaded and attached to the case side with two Philips head screws.
 They can then be adjusted tighter or looser to allow for the perfect fit and smooth operation.
+All Sarah Collection bedroom and dining room case pieces use these glides.

 Metal Glides on Home Office Desks and File Cabinets.
 All Copeland home office collections feature Full Extension File Glides.
 These allow drawers to open wide enough for easy access to all contents and are strong enough to support the heavy load associated with office storage.
 File cabinets also feature an anti tip mechanism that allows only one file drawer to be opened at a time.